vinifmor/bauh/README.md

 - It handles conflicts, and missing / optional packages installations ( including from your distro mirrors )
 - If [**aria2**](https://github.com/aria2/aria2) is installed on your system and multi-threaded downloads are enabled ( see **BAUH_DOWNLOAD_MULTITHREAD** ), the source packages will be pre-downloaded faster ( it does **NOT** modify your **pacman** settings ).
 - Automatically makes simple package compilation improvements

+### AppImage support ( appimage gem )
+-

   a) if **MAKEFLAGS** is not set in **/etc/makepkg.conf** and **~/.makepkg.conf** does not exist, then a copy of **/etc/makepkg.conf** will be generated at **~/.makepkg.conf** defining MAKEFLAGS to work with